salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ![image_4.png](images/X1_MATLAB_Intro_media_image_4.png)

-- Here, this  indicates the MATLAB drive.
+- Here, the address bar indicates that the current folder is the MATLAB drive (which is where we store our online files).
 - You may see something along the lines of `~/Documents/Folder` which points to a location on your hard drive

-### MATLAB Drive

-We will use the MATLAB Drive to store course files.

 The Current Folder Window displays the contents of the current folder

 ![image_5.png](images/X1_MATLAB_Intro_media_image_5.png)

-- You can change which columns are shown in this window by clicking on the upside down triangle to bring up the contextual menu
+- You can change which columns are shown in this window by clicking on the inverted triangle to bring up the contextual menu
 - Notice as you navigate to other folders, the contents displayed changes

 ## Documentation